UOA-CS732-SE750-Students-2022/project-group-magenta-mice/README.md

 ## Basic Frontend/Backend Setup

+### Cloning

+Clone the repo with `git clone --recursive`.
+A bug in NX creates a directory outside the repo when running, so please clone at least two directories deep into a place you have write access (i.e. `/home/user/a/b/clone-here` instead of `/home/user/clone-here`).

 ### Absolute Prerequisites

 Firebase is used in this project for authentication.
 You will need to create a